 At some point I imagine Jesus must have let out a big sigh of weariness.
 So tired must he have been of people who just didn’t get it.
 “I’m a healer.
 I didn’t come to help the well, I came for the sick.
 Don’t you get it?
 I’m not about the insiders like you.
 I’m all about the outsiders, you thick-headed, elitist holy rollers.”

 And we still don’t get it either.
 We spend a great deal of our lives trying to be good enough, or we spend time trying to make ourselves believe that others aren’t good enough so maybe we’ll look a little bit better.

 We have all felt like we don’t belong.
-And, more than likely, we will continue to encounter people and places that make us feel like outsiders.
+And, more than likely, you will continue to encounter people and places that make you feel like an outsider.
 But they are wrong.
 You are a beloved children of God.
-You are nvited to sit at the table of Jesus Christ.
+You are invited to sit at the table of Jesus Christ.
 Be not afraid.
 You belong.

 Rev. Anne Russ is an ordained pastor in the Presbyterian Church (USA), currently based in New York City.
 Doubting Believer provides tools and encouragement for the rollercoaster ride of your faith journey.
 Follow me on Facebook , Instagram and YouTube.
 You can also follow on TikTok.
 Get emails to keep up with all that is happening.